-With the Tour de France caravan upon us, a long July of racing stretches out ahead of the peloton and its fans.
+With the Tour de France caravan upon us, a long August and September of racing stretches out ahead of the peloton and its fans.

 We’ve come a long way, since.
 Here are some of the perfect stats to accompany your next Tour watching pint…